HouseCurve supports automatic and manual equalization:

 - Change the room (ex: sound dampening, adjust furniture)

 Adjust the audio system in small steps, collecting the same measurements after each change.
 Saved measurements are helpful for seeing the effect of an adjustment as can be seen below.
-You can also take a look at the Automatic Equalization screen to see what HouseCurve would equalize (based on the saved measurement).
+You can also take a look at the Equalize Tool to see what HouseCurve would equalize (based on the saved measurement).

 When most of the average magnitude measurement is within the target band, the audio system is sufficiently equalized.
 Further adjustments may not be perceptible.